gethinode/hinode/content/post/is-this-appexchange-app-worth-it.md

   "date": "2023-08-08T18:14:01.000Z",
-  "title": "Is this AppExchange App “Worth It”?", "Slug": "is-this-appexchange-app-worth-it", "description": "The <a href="https://appexchange.salesforce.com/">Salesforce AppExchange</a> is full of handy tools, helpful add-ons, and creative solutions to common problems — but it can also sometimes feel like an overwhelming wall of options.
-Free apps give you an opportunity to test drive a solution and see if it’s the cure for what ails your org.
-But, with the steady increase in “freemium offerings” that give you a taste for free but make you buy the meal, more and more users find themselves wondering “Do I really need to buy ______?”
-In today’s post we’ll run through the questions you should ask yourself, and your organization, before you pull the trigger on that paid install.
-Let’s get to it!.", "tags": ["salesforce-appexchange","salesforce-admin","salesforce-app","salesforce","appexchange"], "author": {
+  "title": "Is this AppExchange App “Worth It”?", "Slug": "is-this-appexchange-app-worth-it", "description": "The Salesforce AppExchange is full of handy tools, helpful add-ons, and creative solutions to common problems — but it can also sometimes feel like an overwhelming wall of options.", "tags": ["salesforce-appexchange","salesforce-admin","salesforce-app","salesforce","appexchange"], "author": {
     "name": Chris Stegall,